minhthanhdang/VCT-Manager/README.md

   - Clone the project
   - To test locally:
    cd client -> npm install -> create .env.local file to store AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY -> npm run dev (or npm run build -> npm start)
   - Or you can try the deployed version on [https://vct-esports-manager.mtd-dev.com/](https://vct-esports-manager.mtd-dev.com/).
 This website might be slower / not available sometime due to poor hardware settings (I'm poor :() But it should work most of the time.
+If you don't receive answer, try again, the server might be disconnected so it couldn't process the prompt.